thomasfinstad/terraform-provider-vyos-rolling/docs/resources/high_availability_vrrp_global_parameters_garp.md

 description: |-
   ~> This resource is global, having more than one resource of this type will cause configuration drift and possibly conflicts.
   High availability settings
+  ⯯
-  ⯯Virtual Router Redundancy Protocol settings⯯VRRP global parameters⯯Gratuitous ARP parameters
+  Virtual Router Redundancy Protocol settings
+  ⯯
+  VRRP global parameters
+  ⯯
+  Gratuitous ARP parameters
 ---

 # vyos_high_availability_vrrp_global_parameters_garp (Resource)